 It was nothing short of amazing.
 How had I gone so long without noticing this, why hadn’t anyone shown me the difference?
 Did all my older family members breathe the same way or had they discovered the “better” way and kept it from me?
 I then consciously worked on adjusting my breathing until it has now become a habit and I don’t have to think about it.
 In fact I find it difficult to make myself breathe in the alternative way now, it is a real effort to do it like that.

 In meditation where the breath is so important it came to me that my belly was like a set of bellows and I am opening the bellows for the in breath.
-My belly goes out like an expanding set of bellows and filling up deeply with pure clean air.
+My belly goes out like an expanding set of bellows drawing in pure clean air deep into my lungs.
 As I breathe out it is like closing the bellows and blowing the old stale air out of my body.
 The alternative way is as I was doing originally, which is like sucking in shallow breaths.

 I have happy memories as a child of being allowed to use the fireside bellows and blow air onto a slow-to-catch fire in the lounge fireplace.
 These were the days when we relied on wood fireplaces for heating.
 It was a maturing signal that I was old enough now to be trusted with such a job.
 The simile with breathing like bellows then has pleasant connotations for me and one that is easy to remember now.
 I recommend you seeing your belly movements as a set of bellows in your next meditation and see what it does for you.